mansidp193-dotcom/ecomerece-uiux-design/README.md

 # ecomerece-uiux-design
-this is my ui design
+this is my uiux design
+Author-manasi pawar